-The Arizona Biological and Biomedical Sciences Program (ABBS) integrates recruiting and admissions for the following graduate PhD programs in biological and biomedical sciences: Cancer Biology, Cellular and Molecular Medicine, Drug Discovery and Development, Biochemistry and Molecular & Cellular Biology, Genetics, Immunobiology, Medical Pharmacology, Pharmacology & Toxicology, Physiological Sciences, and The School of Plant Sciences.
+The Arizona Biological and Biomedical Sciences Program (ABBS) integrates recruiting and admissions for the following graduate PhD programs in biological and biomedical sciences: Cancer Biology, Cellular and Molecular Medicine, Drug Discovery and Development, Biochemistry and Molecular & Cellular Biology, Genetics, Immunobiology, Medical Pharmacology, Pharmaceutics and Pharmacokinetics, Pharmacology & Toxicology, Physiological Sciences, and The School of Plant Sciences.

 Student accepted into ABBS are fully funded by a Graduate Assistantship, which includes a stipend, tuition, registration fees, and health insurance.
 Students are only financially responsible for their student and miscellaneous fees.
 Students are admitted to the ABBS program with no formal commitment to a particular PhD program.
 Students take two instructional courses, one journal club, and one seminar course each semester, and they perform three laboratory rotations with faculty in any of the participating graduate programs.
 This provides maximum flexibility for students to shape their own curriculum within the available fields of study.
 Students can focus immediately on a particular research area and program or they can explore various options.